mickmcc/node-caltime/README.md

 ### difference()

-Method calculates the interval of one `TimeSpan` (the primary) which does not intersect with another `TimeSpan` (the secondary).
+Method calculates the part of one `TimeSpan` (the primary) which does not intersect with another `TimeSpan` (the secondary).
 It returns an array containing one or two new `TimeSpan` objects which represent the non-overlapping intervals.
 The array is empty if there is a complete overlap between the